FAQs

 Your first appointment includes an assessment, manual treatment, and a prescription of therapeutic home-care activities or exercises that are appropriate for you.

-Please arrive 5-10 minutes early to your first appointment so you have time to fill out a health history intake form.
 During your appointment we’ll review the form together, discuss your goals for treatment, and cover any concerns or questions you may have.

 Read more: What to Expect At Your First Massage Appointment